 In 2007 Entergy announced a plan to spin off its non-utility nuclear business and create a new, independent company, Enexus Energy Corporation, and EquaGen, a nuclear services joint venture with Enexus.
 In April 2010, after several regulatory delays and a ruling by the New York Public Service Commission to reject the spin-off, Entergy made the decision to unwind the business infrastructure associated with the proposed new companies.

 Today and Beyond

 Throughout its history, Entergy has been a major source for economic development throughout its service territory, which includes some of the nation's poorest regions.
 While providing a product vital to expansion, the company also has played an active role in attracting business and industry to the area.
 The companies utilities have announced numerous agreements in recent years to provide power to manufacturers, gas processing plants and other new commercial and industrial sites in the Gulf South.
-In the aftermath of hurricanes Katrina and Rita in 2005, Gustav and Ike in 2008, Isaac in 2012 and a series of damaging winter storms and tornadoes, Entergy companies have played a key role in rebuilding infrastructure so that communities affected by the storms have the best chance to revitalize their economies.
+In the aftermath of hurricanes Katrina and Rita in 2005, Gustav and Ike in 2008, Isaac in 2012, Harvey in 2017 and a series of damaging winter storms and tornadoes, Entergy companies have played a key role in rebuilding infrastructure so that communities affected by the storms have the best chance to revitalize their economies.

 In addition to economic concerns, Entergy is heavily involved in environmental and social issues.
 Believing that all companies should be good corporate citizens, Entergy has pledged to cap greenhouse gases by partnering with the Environmental Defense Fund.
 In addition it is working hard on its low-income initiatives to help poor and fixed-income families with assistance when utility bills are higher during extreme cold and heat.
 Entergy leadership is actively involved with helping the Mississippi Delta region, one of the most economically deprived in the country, by attracting new business and interest in this untapped resource.